Visual Network Analysis in Immersive Environments: A Survey: Introduction

-We follow a structured pipeline to assess these questions, starting with keyword-based searches in online libraries, filtering, and snowballing to determine the paper corpus (\autoref{sec:methodology}).
-Next, we analyse, categorise, and retrieve key findings regarding the applications (\autoref{sec:applications}) and evaluations (\autoref{sec:studies}), providing a thorough overview of the research landscape.
-Using these results, we derive overall findings and implications, and discuss future research directions (\autoref{sec:discussion}).
-Moreover, we provide a summarising website accompanying this paper, providing search and filter options, also used to update and add results: \websiteurl.
+\textit{(1) How is the design space of visual network analysis in immersive networks characterised, (2) to what extent has it been realised, and (3) which aspects have been empirically evaluated in prior research?}

+To assess these questions, we follow a \textbf{structured pipeline} to generate the corpus of relevant papers (\autoref{sec:methodology}), analyse the described approaches to determine the design space and its coverage, and identify to which extent design space alternatives have been experimentally evaluated (\autoref{sec:results}).
+Based on this thorough overview of the \textbf{research landscape}, we derive overall \textbf{findings} and implications, and discuss future \textbf{research directions} (\autoref{sec:discussion}).
+We provide an interactive \textbf{website} summarising our results, which will be continuously updated: \websiteurl.